newshorts/IsMySiteUp/README.md

 The app is very simple.
 It runs a node process with forever and polls your website at a predetermined interval.
-If it's unable to connect/doesn't receive a status code of 200 or 304 (not modified) it will alert you that your website is unavailable.
+If it's unable to connect/doesn't receive a status code in the 200s or 300s it will alert you that your website is unavailable.

 Setup and Installation